 Term Limits.
 The Board believes that tenure diversity among directors is important.
 The Board also believes that experience as a Schlumberger director is valuable, especially in light of the size, complexity and international scope of the Company’s operations.
-Therefore, director tenure is a factor that he Board considers in electing nominees, but directors are not subject to term limits except as may result upon reaching the ages described immediately below under “Retirement Policy.”
+Therefore, director tenure is a factor that the Board considers in electing nominees, but directors are not subject to term limits, except as may result upon reaching the ages described immediately below under “Retirement Policy.”

 Retirement Policy.
 Non-executive directors are eligible to be nominated for re-election up to their 70th birthday, and executive directors are eligible to be nominated for re-election up to their 65th birthday.
-On the recommendation of the Nominating and Governance Committee, the Board may make case-by-case exceptions if it deems such exception to be in the best interests of the Company.
+On the recommendation of the Nominating and Governance Committee, the Board may make case-by-case exceptions to this policy if it deems such exception to be in the best interests of the Company.

 Committee Composition.
-The Audit, Compensation, and Nominating and Governance Committees will consist solely of directors who, at the time they are appointed to the committee, meet the independence requirements established by the Board and such other laws and regulations as appropriate.
+The Audit, Compensation, and Nominating and Governance Committees will consist solely of directors who, at the time they are appointed to the Committee, meet the independence requirements established by the Board and such other laws and regulations as appropriate.
 If any member of such committee ceases to qualify as independent, the Nominating and Governance Committee will consider a replacement for such member as soon as practicable.

 Committee Rotation.
-The Nominating and Governance Committee shall periodically review committee rotation practices with the Board.
+The Nominating and Governance Committee shall periodically review Committee rotation practices with the Board.

 Committee Reports.
-All Committees report regularly to the Board.
+All committees report regularly to the Board.